 New England Power Pool Elects New Chairman

-Boston, MA --- December 6, 2000 --- The New England Power Pool (NEPOOL), unanimously elected Daniel Allegretti as its new Chairman last Friday at its monthly Participants Committee Meeting.
-Mr. Allegretti will replace Richard Chapman who is retiring after two consecutive terms as NEPOOL’s current Chairman.
+Boston, MA --- December 6, 2000 --- The New England Power Pool (NEPOOL) members unanimously elected Daniel Allegretti as the new Chair of the Participants Committee last Friday at its annual meeting.
+Mr. Allegretti will replace Richard Chapman who is retiring after three consecutive terms as Chair of NEPOOL’s key governing body..

-NEPOOL, an association of more than 130 entities, continues to be a facilitator of change for the electric industry in the region.
-Over the past several years NEPOOL has guided the establishment of rules and procedures that are now governing New England’s deregulated wholesale electricity marketplace.
-The region’s growing demand for electricity combined with the constraints of an electricity infrastructure built under a strict regulatory framework will continue to challenge NEPOOL’s leadership to refine and reshape those rules to accommodate the evolving marketplace.
+NEPOOL, an association of more than 180 entities, facilitates continued improvement in the electricity markets in New England..
+NEPOOL is primarily responsible for establishing and improving rules and procedures that govern New England’s deregulated wholesale electricity marketplace.
+The region’s growing demand for electricity, combined with the constraints of an electricity infrastructure built under a strict regulatory framework, will continue to challenge NEPOOL’s leadership to refine and reshape those rules to accommodate the evolving marketplace.

-As Chairman, Mr. Allegretti’s primary responsibility over his one-year term will be the assurance of fair governance of NEPOOL’s diverse membership, referred to as Participants, which include electricity generators, transmission owners, power brokers and marketers, large users of electricity as well as other entities.
-He will also serve as the lead liaison with ISO New England, the independent entity that manages the day-to-day operation of the region’s wholesale electricity marketplace, and will represent NEPOOL before state and federal regulatory authorities.
+As Chair, Mr. Allegretti’s primary responsibility over his term will be the assurance of fair governance of NEPOOL’s diverse membership, referred to as Participants, which include electricity generators, transmission owners, power brokers and marketers, large users of electricity as well as other entities.
+He will also serve as the lead liaison with ISO New England, the independent entity that manages the day-to-day operation of the region’s wholesale electricity marketplace.

-Mr. Allegretti, Director of Enron Corporation’s Government Affairs Group, has served as NEPOOL’s Vice Chairman since 1999.
-He has also served on several NEPOOL subcommittees that have developed the framework for marketplace bidding, contracting, settlements, billing and market system reporting as well as bulk power operational standards for the competitive wholesale marketplace.
+Mr. Allegretti is a Director in Enron Corp.’s Government Affairs Group who will bring substantial NEPOOL experiences and perspective to the Pool.
+He has served as a NEPOOL Vice Chair since 1999, and during his years in NEPOOL, has also played key leadership and membership roles on a number of NEPOOL technical committees, subcommittees and working groups.
 Mr. Allegretti holds a J.D. from Georgetown University Law Center and a B.A. from Colby College.

 “NEPOOL has been a nationwide leader on the creation of a fair and reliable competitive wholesale electricity marketplace”, said Mr. Allegretti.
 “I look forward to continuing Dick Chapman’s leadership in assuring that NEPOOL Participants have an equitable governance structure to meet the challenges of the region’s evolving wholesale and retail electricity marketplace.”